- 1 What is fasting?

 Intermittent fasting plans

-Usually people follow one of these intermittent fasting plans
+Usually, people follow one of these intermittent fasting plans

 - They eat regularly for a certain amount of time.
 For example, they only eat during a period of 8 hours, 6 hours or 4 hours.
-You can skip breakfast and eat a meal around noon and another meal at 7 pm, than you fast for about 16 hours and repeat the process.
+You can skip breakfast and eat a meal around noon and another meal at 7 pm, then you fast for about 16 hours and repeat the process.

 However, there are a lot more possibilities.
-You can do daily intermittent fasting as described above (keep in mind that you can chose your own period of time for eating and fasting) but there are also people that prefer other ways.
+You can do daily intermittent fasting as described above (keep in mind that you can choose your own period of time for eating and fasting) but there are also people that prefer other ways.

 Another possibility is alternate day intermittent fasting where you have longer fasting periods on alternating days.
-For example, you can have a meal on Monday evening, than you fast for about 24 hours until Tuesday evening.
+For example, you can have a meal on Monday evening, then you fast for about 24 hours until Tuesday evening.
 However, on Wednesday you eat normally until the evening where your 24 hours of fasting start over again.

 The choice is really up to you!